Welcome to the Janowiak lab web pages!

 Our favorite oxidative stress response is glutathione, and we specifically study its synthesis, import, export, and metabolism in bacteria.

-For our microbial ecology projects (project focus 2), we are examining glutathione metabolism (import and synthesis), cellulase activity, nitrogen metabolism, antibiotic production, and antibiotic resistance.
+For our soil microbiome study (project focus 2), we are examining glutathione metabolism (import and synthesis), cellulase activity, nitrogen metabolism, antibiotic production, and antibiotic resistance.

-The microbial ecology projects are split between a hands-on upper-division biology course and independent research in my lab.
+The soil microbiome study projects are split between a hands-on upper-division biology course and independent research in my lab.

 For more information about our research, please feel free to contact me at bjanowia[at]slu.edu